Andifeind/js-fixtures/README.markdown

 - `cleanUp()`
   - cleans-up fixtures container

-Finally, there are two convenience properties to access the contents of the sandboxed iframe:
-- `body`
-  - returns the html contents of the body.
-Use it to assert various values on the body of the iframe DOM.
-- `window`
-  - returns the global window reference of the iframe, giving you the ability to use the global variables injected into that context.

 ## Executing Tests
 Do an `npm install` to grab the test dependencies.
 Then point your browser to the index.html file.